secretlint/secretlint/docs/configuration.md

 Secretlint does not have built-in rule.
 You want to add some rule, and You should **install** the package and **add** the rule to `.secretlintrc` file.

-Each rule has same configuration pattern:
+Each rule has common configuration pattern:

 - `options`: Option definition for the rule.
 For more details, see each rule documentation
 - `disabled`: If `disabled` is `true`, disable the rule